zer0cache/matic-docs/docs/develop/wallets/polygon-web-wallet/web-wallet-v2-guide.md

 >Note: You can view the successful transactions after “Transfer in Progress/Action required” transactions in the “Action Required” popup.

->Note: In case you any queries, feel free to raise a ticket here https://support.polygon.technology/support/home
+>Note: In case you have any queries, feel free to raise a ticket here https://support.polygon.technology/support/home